jm379/blog/posts/1-extending-ruby.md

 3 directories, 5 files
 ```

-Done.
 We created our first C shared library that can be used directly in Ruby!
 To use the `leibniz.so` it only needs to be required as `require_relative 'leibniz'`.
-Here is an example
+Here's an example
+using `irb`:

 ```ruby
 require_relative 'leibniz'